The great medical potential of fresh, acidic cannabinoids such as CBDa, CBGa and THCa

 Antiepileptic effects of CBDa

-Epidiolex , a CBD-based drug , is the first prescription drug approved by the US FDA for the treatment of epilepsy.
+Epidiolex , a CBD-based medication , is the first prescription drug approved by the US FDA for the treatment of epilepsy.

-Epidiolex manufacturer GW Pharmaceuticals has conducted tests that compare the effects of CBDa and CBD.
-Their research showed that smaller doses of CBDa were required for effectiveness and in several cases CBDa performed significantly better than CBD in terms of reducing seizure frequency.
+Epidiolex – Manufacturer GW Pharmaceuticals conducted tests that pitted the effects of CBDa and CBD against each other.
+Their research showed that smaller doses of CBDa were needed for effectiveness, and in several cases, CBDa performed significantly better than CBD in reducing seizure frequency.

-Julian S. Gangolli is the former boss of GW Pharmaceuticals.
-“We had children who were having 40 or 50 seizures per week, but this product ( Epdiolex) could only improve that very little,” said Gangolli , describing Epidiolex's Phase 3 clinical trials.
+Julian S. Gangolli is the former CEO of GW Pharmaceuticals.
+“We had children who were having 40 or 50 seizures a week, and this product ( Epidiolex) did very little to improve that,” Gangolli said, describing Epidiolex’s Phase 3 clinical trials.

-He said the increased potency of cannabis acid synthesis makes it possible to use the treatments derived from it to treat a “huge range of inflammatory conditions,” especially compared to his previous experience with Epidiolex .
+He said the increased potency of cannabis acid synthesis allows for the use of treatments derived from it to treat a “huge range of inflammatory conditions,” especially compared to his previous experience with Epidiolex .

 CBDa has shown great potential by exhibiting anti-epileptic activity, as supported in thispublication .